danilocurvelo/imd0030-20242/projects/autocomplete.md

 ### Asymptotic analysis

 {: .deliverable }
-Give a big-theta bound for the worst-case runtime of the `addAll` and `allMatches` methods for each implementation, including `TreeSetAutocomplete`, with respect to *N*, the total number of terms **already stored in the data structure**.
+Give a big-theta bound for the worst-case runtime of the `addAll` and `allMatches` methods for each implementation, including `TreeSetAutocomplete`, with respect to _N_, the total number of terms **already stored in the data structure**.
 Explain the runtime of each implementation in a couple sentences while referencing the code.

-Assume all strings, including the `prefix` for `allMatches`, have a constant length.
-For `TernarySearchTreeAutocomplete`, assume that there are an infinite number of characters (don't assume only the 26 letters in the alphabet).
+As you perform your asymptotic analysis, make sure to carefully read through and keep in mind the assumptions and hints given below.

+What does the underlying data structure look like in the worst case?
+How are terms organized?
+Based on that worst case, analyze the runtime of operations performed on that data structure.

+`addAll`
+: Assume a constant number of terms are added to a dataset that already contains _N_ terms.
+: Assume that arrays can accommodate all the new terms without resizing.
+: `Collections.sort` uses Timsort, an optimized version of merge sort with runtime in [O(_N_ log _N_)](https://drops.dagstuhl.de/opus/volltexte/2018/9467/) where _N_ is the size or length of the collection or array.

+`allMatches`
-For `addAll`, assume a **constant number of terms are added to the dataset**.
-Whenever a resizing array is used, assume it can fit all the new terms without resizing.
-For `allMatches`, consider the relationship between the added terms and the prefix.
-What happens if all of the terms in the dataset begin with *A* and the prefix is *A*?
-What happens if all of the terms in the dataset begin with *B* and the prefix is *A*?
+: Consider the relationship between the added terms and the prefix.
+How many matches will we have if all the terms in the dataset begin with _A_ and the prefix is _A_?
+How many matches will we have if all the terms in the data set begin with _B_ and the prefix is _A_?

-`TreeSet` is implemented using a red-black tree, which has the same asymptotic runtime as a left-leaning red-black tree or a 2-3 tree. `Collections.sort` uses Timsort, an optimized version of merge sort with runtime in [O(*N* log *N*)](https://drops.dagstuhl.de/opus/volltexte/2018/9467/) where *N* is the size or length of the collection or array.
+Assume all strings have a constant length. `TreeSet` is implemented using a red-black tree, which has the same asymptotic runtime as a left-leaning red-black tree or a 2-3 tree.

 ### Experimental analysis